 NR | 1h 53m | Drama, War | 1938

 A masterpiece of cinema, “The Grand Illusion” has left an indelible mark on film history.
 Near the end, two dark figures trudge wearily through a snow-covered valley, their path flanked by towering mountains as German soldiers pursue them.
 These men have journeyed far to reach an invisible line—the border between Germany and Switzerland.
-It’s a line that not only separates nations, but freedom from imprisonment and life from death.
+It’s a line that separates not only nations, but also freedom from imprisonment and life from death.
 Will they make it across?
-The answer to this question, and the deeper meaning behind it, are tied to the film’s themes and its title.
+The answer to this question, and the deeper meaning behind it, is tied to the film’s themes and its title.

 The film’s metaphors are deeply rooted in dualities, and the imaginary lines we create.
-Some separate people and classes, others are merely constructs imposed by society.
+Some separate people and classes, while others are merely constructs imposed by society.

 Set during World War I, the film unfolds in an era when aristocratic power was waning.
 Though it explores the futility of war and the class system, it also touches on universal human experiences—generosity, loyalty, sacrifice, and hope.